jonfeavel/portfolio/_posts/2026-02-06-ai-terraforming.md

 title: "AI Is Terraforming the Tech Industry: What This Means for the Evolution of Corporate Jobs"
 categories: blog
 type: "B"
-description: "This post focuses on where work is already being redistributed, and why everyday practitioners—not just technologists—are increasingly positioned to benefit."
+description: "This post explores where work is already being redistributed—and why everyday practitioners, not just technologists, are increasingly positioned to benefit."
 date: 2026-02-06
 ---

 ## TL;DR

 AI isn’t just automating tasks—it’s **shifting who can do high-leverage work**.
 As complexity gets abstracted, entry- to mid-level practitioners gain disproportionate upside: they can validate ideas faster, operate across boundaries, and drive outcomes with less dependency on centralized teams.
 Organizations that don’t embrace outside-in thinking will be bypassed by faster, more accessible workflows—and the people closest to real use cases will increasingly shape what wins.

----

 **Artificial intelligence** has quickly become one of the most overused terms in professional discourse—often repeated with confidence, but rarely with precision.
 Despite widespread claims of transformation, many organizations still struggle to articulate what AI actually enables or how it redistributes power between institutions and individuals.